 The holders of each class of common stock have cumulative voting rights with respect to the election of directors representing such class.
-This means that a shareholder of each class has a number of votes equal to the number of shares of such class held by the shareholder multiplied by the number of directors to be elected by such class, and the shareholder can cast all of the votes in favor of one candidate or distribute them among all of the directors to be elected, or among two or more of them, as the shareholder may decide.
+This means that a shareholder of each class has the number of votes equal to the number of shares of such class held by the shareholder multiplied by the number of directors to be elected by such class, and the shareholder can cast all of the votes in favor of one candidate or distribute them among all of the directors to be elected, or among two or more of them, as the shareholder may decide.
 Shareholders also have cumulative voting rights in the election of directors who represent all classes of shares of the Bank's common stock.

-At the Annual Meeting, common shareholders will be asked to elect three directors (one director to represent the holders of the class E shares of the Bank's common stock, and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board, each to serve a three-year term.
-The votes of the holders of the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class E shares.
+At the Annual Meeting, three directors will be elected (two directors to represent the holders of the class A shares of the Bank's common stock, and one director to represent the holders of class E shares of the Bank's common stock) to the Board, each to serve a three-year term.
+The votes of the holders of the class A shares, and the holders of the class E shares will be counted separately as a class for the purpose of electing the directors to represent the holders of the class A shares, and the holders of the class E shares, respectively.
 Each elected director will serve a three-year term.
-The Board has nominated Guillermo Güémez García to represent the holders of the class E shares, and Gonzalo Menéndez Duque and Jaime Rivera as directors to represent the holders of all classes of shares of the Bank's common stock.
+Qualified candidates for the directorship representing the holders of the class A shares will be nominated by the holders of such class A shares.
+The Board has nominated Mario Covo to represent the holders of the class E shares of the class E shares of the Bank's common stock.